Stanford-ILIAD/odyssey/README.md

 # Odyssey

-> *Odyssey*: A journey through robotic infrastructure; the ILIAD lab's stack for robotic demonstration collection, policy training, perception, and natural language.
+> *Odyssey*: A journey through robotic infrastructure; the ILIAD lab's stack for robotic demonstration collection,
+> policy training, perception, and natural language.

-Repository containing code and experiments for the Odyssey project.
-Built with [PyTorch](https://pytorch.org/), using [Anaconda](https://www.anaconda.com/) for python dependencies and sane quality defaults (`black`, `isort`, `flake8`, `precommit`).
+Repository containing package source for Odyssey, the ILIAD lab's stack for real-world robotics, including perception and natural language handling.
+Built with [Polymetis](https://facebookresearch.github.io/fairo/polymetis/), [PyTorch](https://pytorch.org/), using [Anaconda](https://www.anaconda.com/) for python dependencies and sane quality defaults (`black`, `isort`, `flake8`, `precommit`).

+Note: This will eventually be rewritten as a PyPI-enabled package, with a `setup.py` to handle dependency management.
+The source here is mostly for nightly development.

 ---